kisekae/UltraKiss/README.md

 Kisekae is short for "kisekae ningyou", a Japanese term meaning "dress-up dolls".
 Unlike "computer art" which creates or displays traditional art via a computer, KiSS uses the computer as the medium, allowing the art to be not only animated, but also interactive.

-UltraKiss is not restricted to dress-up dolls but rather is an integrated development environment to create visual applications.
-This is an artistic process that uses images and other related elements to create new visual applications.
-It allows the artist to think in terms of visual objects and actions rather than text-based code.
+UltraKiss is not restricted to dress-up dolls but is rather an integrated development environment to create visual applications.
+This is an artistic process that uses images and other related elements to create new interactive entertainment.
+It allows the artist to think in terms of visual objects and related actions rather than text-based code.